The pharmaceutical industry has been accused of so much wrongdoing, one would think that Resident Evil was based on a true story.

 As for the reality of Atlantis, the same book that generated the idea (Plato's Timaeus) contains the line: "[Atlantis] which you yesterday described to us in fiction."
 It should never have been more mysterious than the fate of Middle Earth.

 Lemuria is equally weird if you know its history.
 Scientists found lemur fossils in both India and Madagascar, but not in Africa.
 This lead to some great bafflement as to how these creatures were found in two locations that were separated by water, but nowhere in between on land.
 To explain this, the lost continent of Lemuria — located between India and Madagascar — was proposed.
-In time, the real answer to the mystery was discovered — plate tectonics (that is to say, Madagascar was once part of India, then got broken off and has nearly completed its journey towards Africa.
-A population of Lemurs came along for the ride).
+In time, the real answer to the mystery was discovered—plate tectonics.
+That is to say, both India and Madagascar were once firmly attached to Africa; about 135 million years ago, India split off; and about 88 million years ago, a chunk of India (still en route to Asia) split off India and stayed put.
+That chunk was Madagascar.
+Since the Indian continent that broke off Africa was the ancestral lemur homeland, the lemurs naturally show up in India and Madagascar.
 To wit: there was never any evidence for Lemuria.
 It was a scientific hypothesis, and one that didn't work out.
 So naturally, the woowoos decided that it MUST have existed and that there MUST have been advanced people living on it.
 Really, if you want to leave an indelible mark in the woowoo scene, just propose that there was a missing continent.
 They'll have it full of Crystal Spires and Togas and visited by Ancient Astronauts in no time.

 Some believe that Operation Highjump — a scientific expedition to Antarctica in 1946 with a suspiciously-large military component — was actually the last shots of World War II as the allies flushed out the secret Antarctic Nazi military bases and superweapons.